Kontur-Mobile/VisualFSM/README.md

     initialState = initialState,
     asyncWorker = AuthFSMAsyncWorker(AuthInteractor()),
     transitionCallbacks = TransitionCallbacksImpl(), // Tip - use DI
-    // Or GeneratedAuthFeatureTransitionsFactory() (will be available after code generation) transitionsFactory = provideTransitionsFactory() // Get an instance of the generated TransitionsFactory )
+    transitionsFactory = provideTransitionsFactory(), // Get an instance of the generated TransitionsFactory
+    // Getting an instance of a generated TransitionsFactory for non-JVM and non-Android projects.
+    // Until the first start of code generation, the class will not be visible in the IDE.
+    // transitionsFactory = GeneratedAuthFeatureTransitionsFactory(),
+)

 val authFeature = AuthFeature(